crash8229/LED-Cubes/README.md

 # LED-Cubes
-A repo to hold my LED cube related projects
+A repo to hold my LED cube related projects.